8/11/2023

 Ernesto Gabilondo

 Thank you.
 Hi, good morning, Gianfranco, Francesca, and Cesar, and good morning, everyone.
 Congrats in your second quarter results.
 My first question is on your ROE guidance for the year.
-As you mentioned, it was maintained at 17.5%, although anticipating softer loan growth and a higher cost to risk.
-Can you elaborate on which would be the other lines that can help to compensate the softer loan growth and higher cost to risk?
-What are the trends that you are expecting for loan growth and cost to risk next year?
+As you mentioned, it was maintained at 17.5%, although anticipating a softer long road and a higher cost to risk.
+So can you elaborate on which would be the other lines that can help to compensate the softer long road and higher cost to risk?
+And what are the trends that you're expecting for long road and cost of risk next year?
 Thank you.

 speaker